 MATERIAL ACQUISITIONS, DISPOSALS AND FUTURE DEVELOPMENTS

-There were no acquisitions or disposals of subsidiaries and associates during the year except for dissolution of an associate.
+There were no acquisitions or disposals of subsidiaries and investments accounted for using the equity method during the year.
 There are no other plans for material capital investments or future developments.

 ABOUT THIS REPORT